adedomin/CSC340/term_paper/term.md

 ===============================

 Javascript as of ES6 offers a wide variety of ways to express code asynchronously.
-Below are example syntax with explainations on how to use these facilities.
+Below are example syntax with explainations on how to use these facilities [@ES6].

 Callbacks
 ---------